fyrstik268/ClipWatch/README.md

 To make the program automatically start when you log in, simply put the executeable (or create a shortcut) in `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`

 ## Requirements
-- Windows Vista (In theory, haven't tested it)
+- Windows Vista, or newer (In theory, haven't tested it)
 - 1MB RAM